rickbot-dot/xploitable/README.md

 `https://TylerMS887.github.io/install-xploitable` is the script downloaded from my GitHub Pages website.

+An AppImage for Xploitable cannot be provided to prevent conflicts with the `ace` image launcher, and that AppImages can bypass some organisation rules.

+A Snap or Flatpak cannot be provided because they are sandboxed, and the kernel cannot be accessed by sandboxed packages.

+A package for AUR may be released by someone in the kernel community.
+Possibly the same for a PPA (Debian/Ubuntu/Kali/KDE Neon/etc.) and a Copr repository (Red Hat/Fedora/etc.).

 ## Built-In Modules

 * Boot `initramfs` from GRUB: Adds `noinit` kernel option to disable the current init system